awsdocs/aws-lambda-developer-guide/doc_source/csharp-handler.md

 If you use this pattern, there are some considerations you must take into account:
 + AWS Lambda does not support `async void` methods\.
 + If you create an async Lambda function without implementing the `await` operator, \.NET will issue a compiler warning and you will observe unexpected behavior\.
-For example, some async actions will execute while others won't\.
+For example, some async actions will run while others won't\.
 Or some async actions won't complete before the function execution is complete\.

   ```
   public async Task ProcessS3ImageResizeAsync(SimpleS3Event event) // Compiler warning